dcsoft-yyf/WF2W/MWGA-BlazorHybrid-Avalonia.md

-﻿# MWGA-Centric WinForms Migration — vs Blazor Hybrid & Avalonia
+﻿# MWGA vs Blazor Hybrid & Avalonia

 > *This document clarifies the positioning, key differences, and use cases of the three options to support WinForms migration and technology upgrade decisions.*
 >